 While everybody loves barbecue, nobody really knows what it means.
 The word itself likely comes from the Spanish barbacoa, which in turn probably derives from barabicu, what the Arawak of the Caribbean and Florida’s Timucua called a framework of sticks set on posts.
 Now we use it as a noun, verb, and adjective, all with different meanings depending on where you are.

+Barbecue can be a piece of meat slowly cooked over a smoky wood fire, a gathering of friends cooking almost anything outdoors, or the appliance that holds whatever’s being cooked over flames.
 The sticklers who insist that the word only applies to the cooked meat argue whether that means pork, beef, chicken, or mutton.
 The type of barbecue sauce or even if there should be any sauce at all engenders even more bickering, with die-hard factions for vinegar, mustard, and tomato-based sauces lined up behind their local preference.